Jenni Rivera: Jenni Rivera Performing Arts Center

+In 2026, the Long Beach City College opened a new performing arts center at its Liberal Arts Campus and named the center after Rivera.
+In exchange for the naming, Jenni Rivera Enterprises committed to donating $2 million to the college's foundation over the course of a decade.
+During the grand opening ceremony on March 26, two of Rivera's daughters, Jacqie and Chiquis, participated in the inaugural performance.
+Jacqie commented that her mother's life story has been one of resilience, not of perfection.

 Legacy

 Love Foundation

 Rivera was known for giving back to the community.
 She used her Love Foundation to help women and children that went through domestic violence, sexual, physical, or emotional abuse.

 In 2012, Rivera was honored at Children's Hospital Los Angeles with a spot on the "wall of fame" for her continued support and donations to the hospital.
 After her death, the foundation continues to help women and children in need through refuge centers, fundraisers, and more.

 Jenni Vive

 Jenni Vive is an annual fundraiser and tribute concert hosted by the Jenni Rivera Love Foundation.
 The first Jenni Vive event was held on December 9, 2013, in Arena Monterrey, the same arena Rivera had sold out in her last concert exactly a year before.
 Performers included Rivera's family and friends, such as Larry Hernandez, Tito El Bambino, Diana Reyes and La Original Banda Limon.
 The second event was held on July 2, 2015, in Long Beach, California.
 Performers included the singer's daughters, Chiquis and Jacqie, Latin pop artist Becky G, Banda Los Recoditos, Los Tucanes de Tijuana, Los Horóscopos de Durango, and Regulo Caro.
 All earnings from Jenni Vive events go to the Jenni Rivera Love Foundation.

 I remember having conversations with my mom talking about that she wanted to convert our house in Corona into a women's shelter.
 That was her dream.
 I mean this was in 2001.

 — Chiquis Rivera, Jenni's daughter, at the opening of Jenni's Refuge.